 For another flank steak recipe, try this Asian inspired flank steak recipe with ginger.

-What You'll Need
+Ingredients You'll Need

-- Cilantro - Freshly chopped for bold, herbaceous flavor.
+- Cilantro - Adds fresh, herbaceous flavor.

-- Garlic - Three large cloves, for bold, aromatic depth.
+- Garlic - Adds bold, savory depth.

 Please see the recipe card for measurements, salt, and black pepper.